 The main event is simply a closed street or streets with space to walk, roll, bike, and move.
 You can make up your own fun stuff to do, and we offer other fun stuff to do too: bike rodeo, dancing in the streets, hula hooping, music, bike repair stations, and more.

-September 22nd, 2013: Streets Alive! came to Ithaca on Sunday, September 22nd 2013, this time in the Southside of the city.
+September 22nd, 2013: Streets Alive! came to Ithaca on Sunday, September 22nd 2013, for the first time in the Southside neighborhood of Ithaca.

 May 4th, 2014: Streets Alive! returned to Fall Creek neighborhood and also partnered with Ithaca Earth Day to hold joint events.